cloudhubke/sails-arangojs/README.md

 ### Additional Features

-When defining Models, you can specify the class of the model to be mapped on orientdb
+When defining Models, you can specify the class of the model to be mapped on arangodb

 ```
-  classType: 'Vertex', //Either of Document, Vertex, Edge (default is Document)
+  classType: 'Document', //Either of Document, Edge (default is Document)
   .
   .
   attributes: {
-       id: { type: 'string', autoIncrement: true },
+       id: { type: 'string' , columnName: '_key' },
   }
 ```